Coin Trivia Questions For Collectors: Do You Know The Answer?Posted on — Leave a comment

 Here are four new questions to challenge coin collectors in our monthly trivia column.
-Test your coin knowledge here.
+Test your knowledge with this coin collecting quiz.
 Then, let us know how you did in the comment section below!

 - Can you name 4 types of error coins?

 Error coins are prized by collectors and are often worth significantly more than the coin that has been minted correctly.

 - Multiple strike – This means a coin has at least one additional image after it was struck again off center.
 The value of the coin increases with the number of strikes.

 - Blank planchet – This is a blank disc of metal that was intended for coinage, but never struck with a die.

 - Off center – this error occurs when a coin has been struck outside the collar and is not correctly centered and part of the design is missing.

 - Defective die – This occurs when the die has cracked and the coin will show a raised metal area or a rim break.

 - What was the first coin struck for the United States?

 The 1776 Continental Dollar was the first coin pattern struck for the United States and has long captured the imagination and adoration of coin collectors.
 As the Founding Fathers met in Philadelphia to create the structure for the fledgling country, this coin represented a major step forward toward a new national identity and independence from Great Britain.